reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 >1.
 You need to `127.0.0.1` instead of `localhost`, this is some localhost proplem.
 >2.
 It is very important to have the `/` at the end.
 If you don't the `ab` command won't work.

+`-n 100` means that we will send 100 requests and `-c 100` means that they will be sent at the same time (parallel).
+And `http://127.0.0.1:7000` means that the all the requests will be sent to localhost port 7000.
 The terminal window should show you this message.
 ```bash
 Server Software:
 Server Hostname:        127.0.0.1